Int J Biol Sci 2024; 20(10):3823-3841. doi:10.7150/ijbs.96113 This issue Cite

 In summary, this study constructed folate-modified TPGS nanocarriers, which could effectively encapsulate Xbp1 siRNA and be specifically engulfed by hepatic macrophages in vitro and in vivo.
 Moreover, FT@XBP1 had the following functions: reducing the expression of XBP1s, reprogramming macrophages toward the M2 phenotype under lipotoxic stress conditions, and subsequently ameliorating liver injury, infiltration of inflammatory cells, collagen deposition, and fibrosis in the FFC diet-induced MASH model.
 Our innovative study reveals the great potential of folate-modified TPGS nanocarriers and paves the way for the therapeutic intervention of MASH patients.

-Supplementary materials and methods, tables, figure legends.
+Supplementary materials and methods, tables, figures.

 We would like to thank prof. Hua Wang from Anhui medical university for kindly providing liver samples of high-fat diet fed MASH mice and mouse hepatocyte line AML-12.
 The authors also thank prof. Meijuan Zheng and the Center for Scientific Research of Anhui Medical University for valuable help in our experiment.